geopi1/Improved_USRNet/README.md

 Extension of [Deep unfolding network for image super-resolution](https://arxiv.org/pdf/2003.10428.pdf) for Blind Super Resolution via [Kernel Estimation](https://arxiv.org/abs/1909.06581)

+In this project we aim to extend USRNet [1] for Blind Super Resolution.
+We added a step of blind kernel estimation [2] and noise STD estimation [3] algorithm.
+These additions show SoTA performance in Blind-SR

 This code borrows heavily from [1] & [2], see the papers and code in the Acknowledgment section.

 ## Getting Started